movermeyer/sprockets.clients.postgresql/README.rst

 Example
 -------
-The following example sets the environment variables for connecting to PostgreSQL on localhost to the ``postgres`` database and issues a query.
+The following example sets the environment variable for connecting to PostgreSQL on localhost to the ``production`` database and issues a query.

 .. code:: python